 Everyone should expect to participate in the challenging adventure programming of Wilderness Challenge Camp.
 Classes are more advanced and active.
 The high ropes elements and rafting on the Ocoee River is for everyone!
 No one should expect to sit out of any activities.

 Wahsega’s cabins were built in the 1930’s by the CCC and provide a true camp experience.
-Most of our cabins are a single large room of twin xl bunk beds and each camper has their own bed.
-Each cabin has a window unit air conditioner .
+Most of our cabins are a single large room of twin xl bunk beds.
+Each camper has their own bed.
+Each cabin has a window unit air conditioner.

 Each camper signs the 4-H Code of Conduct.
 Campers should understand the rules.
 Failure to adhere to